imallona/principles_of_benchmarking_in_bioinformatics/01-basics/exercises/exercises.md

 - Deactivating restores the original PATH

 > [!WARNING]
-> This is extremely important.
-Always deactivate conda environments, and avoid nesting them.
+> Always check whether a conda environment is active and deactivate it if not required.
+Avoid nesting conda environments inside other conda environments.
+To diagnose the status of your PATH during conda activations and dectivations do `echo $PATH` to print it.

 #### Q5.6: How do you integrate conda environments with Snakemake?